vbaliga/vbaliga.github.io/_posts/2019-05-19-run-phytools-makesimmap-parallel.md

 Similar to my code from [this post](https://vbaliga.github.io/parallel-processing-for-mcmcglmm-in-r-windows-friendly/), **we will now use `parLapply()` from the [parallel](https://www.rdocumentation.org/packages/parallel/versions/3.6.0) package to execute runs of `make.simmap()` in parallel.**

+We'll set it up to do 10 runs of `nsim = 50` each, resulting in 500 mapped trees.
+This is far less than the number of simmaps I'd probably infer for a study I intend to publish, but I'd like this example to run relatively quickly.

 To show how much time can be saved (using these parameters and with my laptop's specs) I will time it using `Sys.time()` and then compare its timing to a 'vanilla' version run in series later on in this post.

 ``` r